arcanandrei/learning/aws-ccp/README.md

 **Access Keys** | Access AWS using the **CLI** or **SDK** **Audit** | **Credential Reports** & **IAM Access Advisor**

-# EC2 - Elastic Compute Cloud - IaaS
+# EC2 - Elastic Compute Cloud - Infrastructure as a Service

 Name | Description
 -----|------------